jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 In response, we have developed and implemented protections against anomalous passwordless sign\-in for all customers.
-We strongly advise customers to thoroughly review and validate MFApasswordless sign\-in prompts before approving them.
+We strongly advise customers to thoroughly review and validate MFA/passwordless sign\-in prompts before approving them.
 Approximately 6,000 MFA
 fatigue attempts were